 We recommend customers take out their own comprehensive travel insurance on booking their package with Arctic Direct/Travelbee.

-In the event of cancellation or partial cancellation up to 12 weeks before departure Travel Bee will charge 25% of the holiday cost or negotiated deposit – whichever is more.
-If cancellation occurs after the 14 week point Travel Bee will charge 50% of the holiday cost.
-After 8 weeks the charge is 100% of the holiday cost.
+In the event of cancellation or partial cancellation up to 12 weeks before departure for Weddings or 8 weeks before for Holidays Travel Bee will charge 25% (or deposit amount paid) of the holiday cost or negotiated deposit – whichever is more.
+After 12 weeks for weddings or 8 weeks for holidays the charge is 100% of the holiday cost.
 Partial cancellations may result in the loss of group discounts.
-We advise cancellation/partial cancellation is insured against and, in the case of a group booking, that financial security is taken from group members.
+We advise cancellation/partial cancellation is insured against and, in the case of a group booking that financial security is taken from group members.
 It is lead booker’s responsibility to ensure every member of the party understands all the terms including cancellation terms.
 Once made all bookings should be taken as non-changeable and all deposits as non-refundable.

 These will be calculated from the date written notification is received by the Company as a percentage of the total tour price:

-Less than 12 weeks notice; minimum 25% of tour fare or the amount requested as deposit if higher.
-Less than 10 weeks notice; 50% of tour fare Less than 8 weeks notice; 100% of tour fare
+Weddings: Less than 12 weeks notice; minimum 25% of tour fare or the amount requested as deposit if higher.
+Less than 12 weeks notice; 100% of tour fare